bluenote-1577/skani/README.md

 See the releases page for a pre-built skani binary.

-#### Option 2: Install
+#### Option 2: Build from source

-1. [rust](https://www.rust-lang.org/tools/install) and associated tools such as cargo are required and assumed to be in PATH.
+1. [rust](https://www.rust-lang.org/tools/install) programming language and associated tools such as cargo are required and assumed to be in PATH.

 ```sh
 git clone https://github.com/bluenote-1577/skani